msegeya/smsgh-ussd-framework-java/README.md

 And that's it!

-See [ussd-demo](https://bitbucket.org/aaronic/smsghussdframework/src/de179bcaa54123357362d0ceff1e6d6a6b00cff5/ussd-demo/?at=master) folder in source for full sample source code.
+See [ussd-demo](http://gitlab.smsgh.com/aaron/smsgh-ussd-framework-java/tree/master/ussd-demo) folder in source for full sample source code.

-You can simulate USSD sessions using [USSD Mocker](https://github.com/smsgh/ussd-mocker) or [USSD Simulator](http://apps.smsgh.com/UssdSimulator/).